edwinciw/Light-History-and-Human-Behaviour/README.md

 # Light-History-and-Human-Behaviour
-This repository consists of additional information for the extended research project 'Light History and Human Behaviour'
+This repository consists of additional information for the paper 'Light History and Human Behaviour'.